 Both electronic brakes and regenerative brakes add no extra weight at all, and require no maintenance, but again both types produce less effective braking performance, and can be prone to failure.
 Regenerative brakes can also fail to work when the battery is fully charged.

-Swagtron City Commuter has Disc breaks, and Razor Power A2 has Foot breaks.
+Swagtron City Commuter has Disc brakes, and Razor Power A2 has Foot brakes.

 When it comes to tires, there are two options, pneumatic or solid.
 Pneumatic tires are more comfortable, but can burst if punctured by glass, thorns or nails.
 Solid rubber tires however are far more durable (and puncture-proof) but will give a more bumpy ride.